 Facial palsey after surgery

-Tanya from Ashburn Age: 30.
+Tanya from Fairfield Age: 30.
 Romantic, sweet and cheerful girl.
 Like everyone, I love flowers, going to the cinema and theater, cafes and restaurants.

 Nevertheless, even if both patients had prodromal symptoms that have been associated with IFP, it is just as likely that they might have gone on to develop IFP without GA.
 Curr Opin Anaesthesiol.
 Central nervous system lesions such as stroke or tumor can also cause facial nerve paralysis, but Bell's phenomenon is absent.
 The left side of the face droops.
 He is unable to raise the left side of his mouth and has an asymmetric smile.
 The facial nerve controls the facial muscles, especially those around the eyes and mouth — for example, the muscles that lift the eyebrows, close the eyelids and raise the corners of the mouth to shape a smile.

-Terri from Ashburn Age: 32.
+Terri from Fairfield Age: 32.
 Romantic, sweet and cheerful girl.
 Like everyone, I love flowers, going to the cinema and theater, cafes and restaurants.

 New Surgical Technique For Bell